The AI Implementation Strategy Divide: Why Smart Entrepreneurs Are Failing (Lessons from 40 Hong Kong Entrepreneurs)

 Our founder Dave Hajdu discovered something unexpected while presenting to 40+ entrepreneurs in Hong Kong: the most technically skilled founders weren't the most successful with AI-powered analytics.
 Instead, success came from those who could bridge technical capabilities with strategic business vision.

-The biggest barrier isn't technical complexity—it's the disconnect between what AI can do and what businesses actually need.
+The biggest barrier isn't technical complexity but the disconnect between what AI can do and what businesses actually need.
 During Dave Hajdu's Hong Kong presentation, technically-minded founders could implement analytics tools easily but hadn't considered transformative business applications.

 Meanwhile, business-focused entrepreneurs immediately saw golden opportunities for AI-powered analytics implementation, even without understanding technical execution.
 This technical vs business skills AI gap creates expensive failures and missed opportunities.

 Research shows technically-focused AI projects fail 3x more often than business-problem-focused implementations.
-Technical founders fall into the "capability trap"—becoming fascinated by what AI-powered analytics can do rather than what it should do for business growth.
+Technical founders fall into what we call the "capability trap," becoming fascinated by what AI-powered analytics can do rather than what it should do for business growth.

 Predictive inventory management reducing overstock by 30%